News

 Can you complete the challenge of listening to every track on a musical discoveries compilation?
 If you manage it, tell us!
 Tell the music makers involved.
 Tell the world on social media how you feel about what you heard.
 The people concerned would love to know your thoughts.

-Towards the bottom of the page is a list of the featured artists and tracks.
+Towards the bottom of the page is a list of the artists and tracks in the compilation.
 The artist name is clickable and links to an external website where you can find out, hear and see more of the artist in question.
+Sometimes finding these links can take quite a bit of research as many artists are not especially skilled at linking all their pages together.

 A disclaimer!
 Clearly we cannot take responsibility for any of the content or functionality of these pages.
 If you find that something isn’t working as it should, please let us know what’s up and we’ll try to find a remedy.